gigasquid/gigasquid.github.io/source/_posts/2019-01-19-object-detection-with-clojure-mxnet.markdown

 After that do a `lein install` to install the `clojure-mxnet` jar to your local maven.
 Now you are ready to `cd examples/infer/object-detection` to try it out.
 Refer to the README for more details.

-If you run into any problems getting started, feel free to reach out in the Clojarian #mxnet slack room or open an issue at the MXNet project.
+If you run into any problems getting started, feel free to reach out in the Clojurian #mxnet slack room or open an issue at the MXNet project.
 We are a friendly group and happy to help out.

 Thanks again to the community for the contributions to make this possible.
 It's great seeing new things coming to life.